2018 DATES: May 19, June 30, Sept. 8

 ABOUT THE COLOR MY RIDE OBSTACLE CHALLENGE

 The Color My Ride Obstacle Challenge series is designed for fun!
 We want horses of every breed and horse people of any discipline and level to have the opportunity to further their horsemanship skills, while having a great time with other horse people.
-The emphasis will be on safety and good horsemanship, not speed.
-The only division where time will be part of your score will be the Jackpot division (except in the event where we need to break a tie).
+The emphasis will be on safety and good horsemanship.
+Each obstacle has a time limit, but is not judged on speed.
+The only division where time will be part of your score will be the Jackpot division (In the event where we need to break a tie, the person with the least time spent on course will be the winner.)

-We had a great first year, and we learned a lot!
-Thanks to all the competitors who graciously put up with our growing pains, and offered suggestions for improvements.
-We got a little over excited and offered buckles in every division.
-That took away a lot of our profit that could have been used for building permanent obstacles.
-This year buckles will be offered in four divisions: Adult Amateur, Open, Team and Novice.
+Buckles will be offered in four divisions: Adult Amateur, Open, Team and Novice.
 There will be a “buckle fee” if you want to compete for the buckle, to help offset costs.
 If you are not interested in competing for the buckle, but still want to enter those classes, you don’t have to pay the additional fee.
 The other divisions will still have a year end award, just not a buckle.
 There will be a nomination fee, but it will be less than the buckle fee.
 In an effort to encourage our younger riders we are lowering the entry fee for the youth division.
 We are also only offering one youth division.
 If a youth wants to compete in more divisions they are more than welcome to try their hand at Rookie, or even Novice if they want to try to win a buckle.
-We were very impressed with the diverse level of horse people that were attracted to our series.
-In an effort to serve the more advanced horse people we are offering Liberty, Bridleless, and Jackpot divisions for 2017.
+We are very impressed with the diverse level of horse people that are attracted to our series.
+In an effort to serve the more advanced horse people we are offering Liberty, Bridleless, and Jackpot divisions for 2018.
 Courses may or may not be posted prior to the day of the show.

 About the courses:

 There will be several different courses.
 One in the main arena, which will be an enclosed course that will feature the In Hand, Liberty, Lead Line, Youth 16 & Under, Rookie and Bridleless.
-Green Horse & Novice will take place in the Western Events area, Rusty Spur and Adult Amateur will run in the warm up area.
-Team, Jackpot and Open Divisions with utilize the obstacles in the warm up area, as well as part of the cross country course.
+Novice and Young/Green Horse will take place in the Western Events area, Rusty Spur and Adult Amateur will be in the warm up area.
+Team, Jackpot and Advanced Divisions with utilize the obstacles in the warm up area, as well as part of the cross country course.
 Each course will consist of 10-14 obstacles and challenges, to be ridden at various gaits, and at different levels of difficulty, depending on the division.

-Judges Clinic: We will once again be offering judges clinics from 11am-2pm, the day before the events.
-These clinics were very popular last year and every one sold out.
+Judges Clinic: Foundation Horsemanship will once again be offering Judges Clinics from 9-12, and from 1-4 the day before the events.
+These clinics are very popular every year and every one sold out fast!
 If you participate in the clinic, we waive the Friday schooling fee, so you can continue to school after the clinic if you still need some practice.
-If you would like to sign up for one or all of the clinics, contact Foundation Horsemanship: Ethan Zimmerman at (406) 381-0987 or Lorri Roy at (406) 381-0988 or email them at: firstname.lastname@example.org
+If you would like to sign up for one or all of the clinics, contact Ethan Zimmerman at (406) 381-0987 or Lori Roy at (406) 381-0988.
+You may also email them at: firstname.lastname@example.org or go to their website: https://foundationhorseman.wixsite.com/foundation

 Each obstacle will be worth a total of 10 points for each horse/rider team.
 Judges are educated as to what to deduct for, and will remain consistent for all riders.
 Riders will be judged on the entry to the obstacle, the execution of the obstacle, and the exit.
 Horses should remain calm and alert throughout.
 Time limit for the obstacles is 60 seconds.
 If the rider goes over the time limit, a score of 0 will be given to the team, and the rider must move on.
 The judge will let the competitor know when they have 15 seconds remaining to complete the obstacle.
 Scoring is as follows: 10=excellent, 9=very good, 8=good, 7=fairly good, 6=satisfactory, 5=sufficient, 4=insufficient, 3=fairly poor, 2= poor, 1=very poor, 0=not executed.